tidyverse/tidyverse.org/content/blog/2020-04-self-cleaning-test-fixtures/index.markdown

 I conclude with one more story about workflow.
 We've talked about two main functions for registering deferred events: base R's `on.exit()` and `withr::defer()`.
 Part of what `withr::defer()` offers over `on.exit()` is the ability to defer events on *any* environment.
 But there was still a big exception: the global environment.

-Until quite recently, here's what happened if you called `defer()` in an interactive R session:
+Until quite recently, here's what happened if you called `defer()` in an interactive R session[^on-exit-global-env]:

+[^on-exit-global-env]: For all practical purposes, you get the same result with `on.exit()`.
+It's just a silent no-op.

 ```r